tiandevlab/DiscShop.project/README.md

     1. Created User.java with necessary fields and annotations
     2. Established relationships with roles and shopping carts
 - Gained insights into JPA (Java Persistence API) and its role in ORM (Object-Relational Mapping)

+### 2024-07-11

+- Created CartItem entity class
+- Implemented JPA annotations for CartItem entity
+- Continued learning and familiarizing with Spring Boot annotations and structure